minerllabs/public-site/diamond/index.md

 The procedurally generated world is composed of discrete blocks that allow modification.
 Over the course of gameplay, players change their surroundings by gathering resources and constructing structures.

-In this competition, the goal is to obtain a diamond.
+In this challenge, the goal is to obtain a diamond.
 The agent begins in a random starting location without any items, and receives rewards for obtaining items which are prerequisites for diamond.

   <h5 style="text-align: center;"><b>The stages of obtaining a diamond.</b></h5>
 <table style="width:100%" align="center">